The Definitive DIY Guide to Fixing Frequent Plumbing Issues at Home

 Can I fix a plumbing problem myself?

-You’ll need some important tools, such as an adjustable wrench, a plunger, pipe wrench, Teflon tape and an screwdriver.
+You will need a few essential tools such as an adjustable wrench, a plunger pipe wrench Teflon tape, and a screwdriver.

 Is DIY plumbing safe?